 Why the Real Incomes Approach is different

-The Real Incomes approach embraces such factors as important resources and makes use of them by influencing transactional behaviour to stimulate the proactive application of these growth factors.
+The Real Incomes approach makes use of such factors as critical policy and business rule resources.
+It makes use of them by influencing transactional behaviour to stimulate the proactive application of these growth factors.
 It is notable that the main conventional texts on Keynesianism, monetarism and supply side pay scant attention to these factors and as a result provide no basis for gaining traction and real economic growth when attempts are made to apply these theories as policy.

 Hector McNeil is director of SEEL-Systems Engineering Economics Lab2